Thiago099/canvas-supercharged/readme.md

 ```

 Each time you add or change a element will result in a canvas redraw, but you can instead use transaction, so when
-modifying or adding multiple things at once result on a single redraw
+modifying or adding multiple things at once result on a single redraw.
 ```js
 surface.beguinTransaction()
 // add or update shapes here
 surface.endTransaction()
 ```

-with any shape you can call this function to get if a point intersects with it
+With any shape you can call this function to get if a point intersects with it.
 ```js
 circle.pointOnShape({x:mouseX,y:mouseY})
 ```

-you can also call this function to get the closest point to the edge of this shape
+You can also call this function to get the closest point to the edge of this shape.
 ```js
 const {x,y} = element.getClosestPoint({x:mouseX,y:mouseY})
 ```